 The name "Villa Montalvo" is a reference to popular 16th-century Spanish writer Garci Ordóñez de Montalvo, who first coined the name "California."
 In one of his fables, he described an island rich with gold and jewels, peopled by Amazons whose queen was named Califia.
 On the mythical island of California, Montalvo's Amazons rode griffins, the winged guardians of precious treasure.
 Griffin statues can still be found throughout the Montalvo grounds, standing guard over one of California's true precious treasures.

-In the Senator’s time, Villa Montalvo was Senator Phelan's favorite home and a center of artistic, political and social life in Northern California.
-Phelan invited leading writers and artists to Villa Montalvo to work on individual artistic projects in an environment rich in dialogue and fellowship.
-Jack London, Ethel Barrymore, Mary Pickford, Douglass Fairbanks, and Edwin Markham were among Phelan's many guests.
+In the Senator’s time, Villa Montalvo was a center of artistic, political, and social life in Northern California.
+Phelan invited writers and artists to Villa Montalvo to work on individual artistic projects—Jack London, Ethel Barrymore, Mary Pickford, Douglas Fairbanks, and Edwin Markham were among Phelan's many guests.

 At his death, Senator Phelan was explicit in his bequest of Villa Montalvo.
 "I would like the property at Saratoga, California, known as Villa Montalvo, to be maintained as a public park open under reasonable restrictions, the buildings and grounds immediately surrounding the same to be used as far as possible for the development of art, literature, music, and architecture by promising students."

 Following World War II, a shift in priorities for the SFAA left many local citizens concerned about the future of Villa Montalvo.
-These citizens joined together to form the Montalvo Association, and in October 1953 trusteeship of the villa was turned over to that organization where it remains today.
+These citizens joined together to form the Montalvo Association, and in October 1953, trusteeship of the villa was turned over to that organization, where it remains today.